snavid/Mevodox/README.md

    - After registering, log in using your credentials.

 3. **Create a Memo**:
-   - Click "Create Memo" to begin adding a new memo.
+   - Click "Add Memo" to begin adding a new memo.
    - Provide a title, content, and an optional image for your memo.
    - Save your memo to store it securely.

 4. **Manage Memos**:
-   - Access your stored memos from the dashboard.
+   - Access your stored memos from the Review Memo dashboard by clicking "Review Memo".
    - Utilize the name-based filter to quickly locate specific memos.
    - Click on a memo to view its details.